 Marketing Operations Management

-Marketing operations defines the process of strategizing and optimizing, while marketing ops management defines how that happens.
+As a point of reference, marketing operations is the process of strategizing and optimizing, while marketing ops management defines how that strategizing and optimizing will happen.

 Marketing Operations Strategy

-Marketing operations team members need to have an expansive skillset.
-Some of the common roles within this department or team are email operations, systems analysis, customer data and marketing, user operations, and lead rotation.
+Marketing ops team members need to have an expansive skill set.
+Some of the typical activities this department deals with are email operations, systems analysis, customer data and marketing, user operations, and lead rotation.

 All of these roles come together to align the process and platforms needed to carry out marketing tasks for the greater marketing team.